 The price cap program was implemented in 2017 to protect Albertans from volatile electricity prices while the province transitioned to a capacity market for electricity.
 With government’s decision to halt the transition to a capacity market and maintain an energy-only market, the price cap is no longer needed.

-The price cap, which took effect June 1, 2017, ensures Albertans will pay no more than 6.8 cents per kilowatt hour for electricity.
+The price cap ensured consumers on the RRO would pay no more than 6.8 cents per kilowatt hour for electricity until May 31, 2021.

 - Legislation supports jobs and economic growth (October 28, 2019)